Inside the trauma team and emergency departments response

 Injuries and mass casualty incidents can strike at random.
 But while the timing and location of most incidents are unpredictable, The Ottawa Hospital’s response is not—the hospital is ready to provide the very best care to you and your loved ones should you one day find yourself as one of our trauma patients.

 The hospital’s Emergency Department and Trauma Services involve a multidisciplinary team that work together to provide comprehensive, quality care to injured patients and their families.
 This team Includes trauma surgeons, anesthetists, physicians, registered nurses, respiratory therapists, social workers, physiotherapists, dieticians, speech-language pathologists, and occupational therapists.
 Each intricately working together to help our patients reach their full potential recovery after injury.

-As the Regional Trauma Centre for eastern Ontario, the only level-one trauma centre in the region, The Ottawa Hospital plays an essential role in the development, evaluation, education, and ongoing quality improvement of adult trauma care.
+As the Regional Trauma Centre for eastern Ontario, the only Level 1 trauma centre for adults in the region, The Ottawa Hospital plays an essential role in the development, evaluation, education, and ongoing quality improvement of adult trauma care.